-The MBWP curriculum is grounded on the belief that scientific research, meditative traditions, and philosophical inquiry all contribute to developing meaningful, relevant, and ethical frameworks for teaching and practicing mindfulness.
+The MBWP curriculum is grounded on the belief that research, practice, and philosophical inquiry all contribute to developing meaningful, relevant, and ethical frameworks for teaching and practicing mindfulness.
 Therefore, ours is an evolving curriculum, responsive to the needs of students, sensitive to context, and open to change and exploration.

 MBWP emphasizes four primary areas of skill development: